 To get the Report click on Report option.

 I know understanding it is not an easy task and so I request you all to know the casual reports only.
-You will at least be able to keep a track on your system’s performance.
-Though a tough job but if you try then it will be helpful.
+You will at least be able to keep track of your system’s performance.
+Though a tough job if you try then it will be helpful.